 The Maryland Green Party is an accredited state party that is recognized by the Green Party of the United States.
 In addition, our party has ballot access and is thus also recognized by the State of Maryland.

-Greens in Maryland are currently represented on the GNC by National Delegates Margaret Flowers and Tim Willard.
-In the event of a delegate vacancy, there are two Alternate National Delegates: Hunt Hobbs and Kevin Zeese.
+Greens in Maryland are currently represented on the GNC by 3 National Delegates and 3 Alternate Delegates.

 Information specifically regarding the GNC Delegates, GNC Decision-making, and GNC Finances can be found below:

 During every presidential election, the Green Party of the United States will conduct a series of caucuses, conventions, and primaries to determine the Green Presidential Nominee.
 The Maryland Green Party utilizes a primary system in order to nominate candidates in contested elections.

 In 2020, Maryland was allocated eight delegates for the Presidential Nominating Convention (PNC).
 Following several rounds of elimination, Howie Hawkins had the greatest support, receiving five delegates, and Dario Hunter came behind with three delegates.